SAU: 2024 Requirements, Scores & GPAs | CampusReel

-This is the go-to guide for getting into Spring Arbor University.
+This is the go-to guide for getting into St. Andrews University.
 We suggest you read until the end...
 Not only will we layout the exact GPA and test scores you should aim for when applying to SAU, but we’ll also offer creative ways to help your application stand out from the pack.
 We breakdown SAU statistics better than any article out there and show you how these have changed over time.
-Also, make sure to check out Spring Arbor University on CampusReel to see what it’s really like here.
+Also, make sure to check out St. Andrews University on CampusReel to see what it’s really like here.
+If you're interesting in transferring to SAU, the read our transfer guide.
 You can also use the below calculator to help determine your likelihood of acceptance at SAU

-Spring Arbor University’s average GPA is 3.15.
-Spring Arbor University does require GPA.
-Spring Arbor University is currently selective.
+St. Andrews University’s average GPA is 3.04.
+St. Andrews University does require GPA.
+St. Andrews University is currently selective.
 However, be aware that oftentimes schools in this GPA range are increasing their selectivity in hope of increasing “prestige”.
-We can’t read the minds of SAU application readers, but they likely want to increase the average GPA from 3.15 to 3.31 this year - to play it safe, we recommend striving for the 3.31 GPA.
+We can’t read the minds of SAU application readers, but they likely want to increase the average GPA from 3.04 to 3.19 this year - to play it safe, we recommend striving for the 3.19 GPA.

-Last year Spring Arbor University’s acceptance rate was 68.89.
+Last year St. Andrews University’s acceptance rate was 0.0.
 However, check out how the acceptance rate has changed over time.

-As you can see, Spring Arbor University is a little easier to get into than last year.
+As you can see, St. Andrews University is getting more and more difficult to get into.
+If this trend continue it’s likely that SAU will be even more competitive by the time you apply.

 Acceptance rate alone does not indicate your likelihood for getting into SAU - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.